inapinch-io/rigz/README.md

 ## Features
 - Everything is a function_call or a value, no expressions
 - Minimal standard library, can be excluded
-- Supply functions by importing or writing modules (dynamic C compatible libraries)
+- Supply functions by importing or writing modules (LuaModule or custom types that implement Module)

 ## Inspiration
 I was mainly inspired by Ruby, CSS, and Terraform when creating this language.
 When asking